 American Civil War Museum

 Richmond, Virginia, was the capital of the Confederacy during the American Civil War.
-Today, it is home to the American Civil War Museum, which tells the story of that conflict from both the Union and Confederate perspectives.
+Today, it is home to the American Civil War Museum, which tells the story of that conflict from Union and Confederate perspectives.
 The museum is located in Richmond’s historic Tredegar Iron Works, which played a pivotal role in the Confederate war effort.

 You can see how Richmond was transformed during the war years and learn about the lives of soldiers and civilians caught up in the conflict.
 The museum also features a collection of artifacts from the war, including weapons, uniforms, and personal items belonging to Union and Confederate soldiers.
-Whether you’re a history buff or just looking to learn more about this crucial period, the American Civil War Museum is well worth a visit.
+Whether you’re a history buff or just looking to learn more about this crucial period, the American Civil War Museum is worth visiting.

 Things to Do with Kids in Richmond, VA